Brisbane Marriage Registry Photography Overview

 SECURE PARKING POST OFFICE SQUARE CAR PARK

 Secure Parking also operates a car park known as ‘Post Office Square’.
 This is actually quite a good option for weekday weddings, but to make it practical you would want to meet guests on Ann Street in this case (not Turbot Street).
-To be honest, I don’t book this very often preferring the closer Turbot Street car park, but it remains one of the other closest paid car parks to the registry.
+To be honest, I don’t book this very often preferring the closer Turbot Street car park, but it remains one of the other closest paid car parks to the registry and is less daunting than 179 Turbot to negotiate.

 King George Square Car Park (200-500 metres from Registry)

-A good option for registry parking during weekdays is the King George Square car park run by Brisbane City Council which is (sometimes) cheaper than Secure Parking, around $25 for up to two hours (and conveniently, no booking required online to get this price).
+Another good option for registry parking during weekdays is the King George Square car park run by Brisbane City Council which is around $34 for up to two hours (and conveniently, no booking required online to get this price).

-Even better, enter after 4.30PM Monday to Friday and the parking is just $5 and $5 all day Saturday (subject to availability and current offers).
+Even better, enter after 4.00PM Monday to Friday and the parking is just $10 and $10 for up to 3 hours anytime on weekends (subject to availability and current offers).

 This car park can be confusing to find though, because there are actually two entrances.
 One is at 87 Roma Street, and the other 115 Adelaide Street.